 About The Study

 Researchers and students from UNCW’s Center for Social Impact are collaborating with Cape Fear Collective to learn more about the nonprofit sector in New Hanover County.

-We’ve interviewed 56 organizations so far, and we’re hoping to reach hundreds more nonprofits and other organizations that provide them with financial support, programmatic resources, and volunteer labor.
-Our goal with this research is to help local nonprofits, for-profits, and government organizations create a shared understanding of the community’s assets and deficiencies, make collective decisions that produce mutual benefit, and align programming in pursuit of a healthier and more equitable community for all Cape Fear residents.
+We’ve interviewed 56 organizations so far, and we’re hoping to reach hundreds of more nonprofits and other organizations that provide them with financial support, programmatic resources, and volunteer labor.
+Our goal with this research is to help local nonprofits, for-profits, and government organizations create a shared understanding of the community’s assets and deficiencies, make collective decisions that produce mutual benefit, and align programming to pursue a healthier and more equitable community for all Cape Fear residents.

 If you’re a nonprofit manager or sit on a board of directors and want to join us in this effort, then please click here to select a 30-minute window that works best for you in the months of February and March.